mosayyyed/MovieZone/README.md

 For support, please:
 - Open an issue
-- Join our Discord community
-- Contact us at support@moviezone.com
+- Contact us at mosayyyed@gmail.com

 ## 🌟 Acknowledgments